-The study follows the journey of a team of young players that included Erling Haaland (the young super star striker that plays for Borussia Dortmund and has been linked with every top club in Europe) and their coach and the remarkable environment which was created which led to amazing outcomes in terms of retention, progression and personal growth of the young players.
-The study looks at the way that the group developed through the lens of a theoretical approach to participant development which is developed by Jean Cote and colleagues which is called the 'Personal Assets Framework'.
+The study follows the journey of a team of young players that included Erling Haaland and the remarkable environment which was created by their coach which led to amazing outcomes in terms of retention, progression and personal growth of the young players.
+The study looks at the way that the group developed through the lens of a theoretical approach to participant development which is developed by Prof Jean Cote and colleagues which is called the 'Personal Assets Framework'.
 In this story we we how the coaching team focussed on a player led, games based approach to foster participation combined with a strong emphasis on personal development of the individuals and the group which led to performance in the long terms.

 At a time when sport is being challenged by horrific stories of abuse, bullying and dehumanising behaviour by coaches and officials it is a beacon of hope that points to an alternative conceptualisation of how developmental environments are shaped.
+After all....if a nurturing developmental environment that emphasised the voices of young people that provides autonomy and choice can work for one of the best players in the world...surely there is much to be learned!!
 I urge you to listen to the podcast and also read the article and share it with others is a great story and one that more people need to hear about.